M2/M4/M6 (railcar): M2 series

-The M2 "Cosmopolitan" series (numbers 8400-8849) replaced EMU cars dating from the early 1920s to 1954, including the Pullman 4400-series, which were originally manufactured for (and inherited from) the New York, New Haven & Hartford Railroad.
+The M2 cars were built by a General Electric-led consortium also including the Budd Company, Canadian Vickers, and Avco between 1972 and 1977.
+Final assembly of the M2 cars using bodies constructed by Budd or Vickers was completed at GE's Transportation Division in Erie, Pennsylvania.
+The M2 series replaced EMU cars dating from the early 1920s to 1954, including the Pullman 4400-series, which were originally manufactured for (and inherited from) the New York, New Haven & Hartford Railroad.

 As with the cousin M1 series, the M2s accompanied an overhaul of the long-neglected main line and the New Canaan Branch in which longer, high level platforms were introduced along with other infrastructure improvements.
 The first M2s were accepted for service on April 16, 1973.
 144 base order cars were built in 1972-1974, followed by a 100-car option in 1975.
 These cars had been scheduled for delivery in spring 1971, but were delayed due to technical problems.

 Aside from the technical differences of the New Haven Line (electrification via overhead catenary instead of third rail), the cars are similar to the sister M1A order and, in times of equipment shortages or severe weather, the M2s have run on the Hudson and Harlem lines.
 Most of the other differences are in the interior and exterior appearance of the cars, such as red striping on the exterior rather than blue, the interior wallpaper having both the New York and Connecticut state seals and the obvious pantograph and mechanical apparatus on the roof.
-Both the MTA and ConnDOT purchased bar cars, but complaints from riders from stations in New York, coupled with arrival of new equipment on the Hudson and Harlem lines, led to the conversion of the ten MTA-owned bar cars to standard coaches.
+Both the MTA and ConnDOT purchased bar cars, but complaints from riders from stations in New York, coupled with the arrival of new equipment on the Hudson and Harlem lines, led to the conversion of the ten MTA-owned bar cars to standard coaches.
 The ten ConnDOT-owned bar cars, which ran on express trains to New Haven, Stamford, South Norwalk and New Canaan, remained in service during weekdays until May 2014.

 48 M2s were overhauled starting in 1994, with 24 returning to service in 1995.